pprosser-redhat/knative/demo.md

 # My simple serverless demo.

+# To make scale to zero happend faster, add the following to the Knativeserving crd

+  config:
+    autoscaler:
+      scale-to-zero-grace-period: 10s

 ## Serverless of a simple restful service

 Show the code inside the hello folder.
 This is a simple Quarkus restful service.... nothing to do with serverless